stevencurtis/SwiftCoding/TwoWayBinding/README.md

 }
 ```

-which of course, when updated will call each of these observers
+which of course, when updated will call each of these observers:

 ```swift
 func update(with value: BindingType) {